CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 **:material-microsoft-teams: Microsoft Teams**

--   Teams is used by many R1 research universities as part of their campus wide license agreement for Office 365 Business and Education.
+-   Teams is used by many R1 research universities as part of their campus wide license agreement for Office 365 Business and Education
+-   For example, anyone with a `arizona.edu` email address can use Teams for free
+-   Limitations:
+        - Not sure you can create your own Teams
+        - Limited to messaging with people in your university Team

 *Other popular alternatives*